florentpoujol/minicms-osv/readme.md

 - full validation of data on the backend side (writers or commenters can't do anything they aren't supposed to do, even when modifying the HTML of a form through the browser's dev tools)
 - nice handling of all possible kinds of errors and success messages
 - emails can be sent via the local email software or SMTP
-- global configuration saved as JSON can be editted via the file or by admins via a form
+- global configuration saved as JSON can be edited via the file or by admins via a form
-- must work with PHP7/5.6 MySQL5.6+ not use any deprecated stuff
+- must work with PHP7.0+ MySQL5.6+ not use any deprecated stuff
-- works with or without URL rewriting, with .htaccess provided
 - works as a subfolder or the root of a domain name
 - the name of the "admin folder" can be changed
-- links to pages, posts, categories and medias can be added via shortcodes
+- links to pages, posts, categories and medias can be added in the content via wordpress-like shortcodes.
+Ie: [link:mdedia:the-media-slug]
 - works with or without SSL.
 All internals links adapt automatically to the protocol used (+ url rewrite or not).
-- optionnal use of recaptcha on all public forms (set via the secret keey in config)
+- optionnal use of recaptcha on all public forms (set via the secret key in config)
-- Once completed a backup of the database must be supplied with structure and some actual content
 - easy install via a script once put up on an FTP

 ## Install

+Require PHP7.0+ and MySQL5.6+.

-- Clone or download the zip from github.
+- Clone the repo or upload and extract the .zip from github's download.
-- If not done already, upload the package to the desired location on your server.
 - Set the root of the virtual host to the `public` folder.
-- Make sure the `app` folder is writable by the user runnng the PHP processess
+- Make sure the `app` folder is writable by the user running the PHP process
-- Access the install script, fill out the required information, especially the database acces, then if there is no error, you are good to go.
+- Access the install script, fill out the required information, especially the database access, then if there is no error, you are good to go.

 You will be redirected to the login page once the installation is complete.

 If you need to update the configuration, you can either access the Config page via the admin menu (only admin users can do that), or directly edit the `app/config.json` file.

-## Post-Mortem

-delete category do not delete posts or reattribute old post which are then considered
+To run the tests, edit the database information in `tests\config.json` then run `php tests.php` from the `tests` folder.

+An online demo version is available at [minicms-osv.florentnpoujol.fr](http://minicms-osv.florentpoujol.fr).